coffebar/dotfiles/README.md

 - [coffebar/neovim-project](https://github.com/coffebar/neovim-project)  Neovim project plugin simplifies project management by maintaining project history and providing quick access to projects via Telescope, snacks.nvim or fzf-lua
 - [coffebar/transfer.nvim](https://github.com/coffebar/transfer.nvim)  Syncing files with remote server using rsync and OpenSSH
 - [cohama/lexima.vim](https://github.com/cohama/lexima.vim)  Auto close parentheses and repeat by dot dot dot...
-- [elihunter173/dirbuf.nvim](https://github.com/elihunter173/dirbuf.nvim)  A file manager for Neovim which lets you edit your filesystem like you edit text
 - [folke/trouble.nvim](https://github.com/folke/trouble.nvim)  🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim)  💥   Create key bindings that stick.
 WhichKey helps you remember your Neovim keymaps, by showing available keybindings in a popup as you type.
 - [github/copilot.vim](https://github.com/github/copilot.vim)  Neovim plugin for GitHub Copilot